 Fentanyl is among the most addictive of drugs, due to two of its pharmacological properties: its ultra-high potency and its rapid clearance from the body.
 These properties make it lucrative for dealers to put fentanyl into their drug products.
 It gets people addicted faster, and it creates repeat customers who seek their drug’s potency.

 How long does it take to get addicted to fentanyl?
 Fentanyl addiction can develop after a single use, particularly in those individuals who are predisposed to addiction by their genetics and life situation.
 Even without these predispositions, a single use can cause someone to seek out more of the drug after they feel fentanyl’s powerful withdrawal symptoms.
+These withdrawal symptoms may include intense sweating, muscle aches, shaking and chills.
+Things to look for when uncovering fentanyl abuse and addiction include:

 At The Recovery Village Palm Beach at Baptist Health, we believe that long-lasting sobriety begins with a full continuum of care.
 That means our drug treatment programs are comprehensive and progressive, with each stage of treatment building on the others for a holistic and comprehensive approach to recovery.
-If you are looking for the best drug treatment available for yourself or a loved one, we have the resources to help you in your treatment from start to finish.

 Whether you are seeking rehab for drug addiction alone or in conjunction with a mental health disorder, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today for a confidential discussion with one of our representatives.